Passengers From Virus-hit Ships Start Leaving Florida - UrduPoint

 The ships are to remain in Port Everglades until Saturday, and then will be anchored offshore until the sick passengers are cleared to disembark.

+But he eventually changed his tune, saying he had not immediately realized there were US citizens -- some of them Floridians -- involved.

+DeSantis will have to make another tough decision in the near future.

-Another ship with coronavirus cases on board, the Coral Princess, has said it is heading to Fort Lauderdale and hopes to come into port at the weekend.
+Another ship with coronavirus patients on board, the Coral Princess, has said it is heading to Fort Lauderdale and hopes to come into port at the weekend.

+Twelve passengers and crew tested positive for COVID-19 after samples were sent to Barbados, Princess Cruises announced.

+The ship has a total of 1,898 people onboard -- 1,020 guests and 878 crew members, the company said in a statement to AFP.